10-04-2019, 11:17 AM

 I checked the painting and found it bolted to the wall.
 On a hunch, I looked to where Vincenzo's eyes were pointing in the picture, but he'd simply been looking straight ahead, and the opposite wall told me nothing.

 "Is there a Propappou in the suite?
 I asked Rita, referring to the statues of Troy's great-grandfather in front of all emergency services buildings in San Finzione.
-Children were taught to "Run to Propappou if You are in Danger" in their schools, so maybe that was something.
+Children were taught to "Run to Propappou if You are in Danger" in their colleges, so maybe that was something.

 "Si," Rita answered.
 "By the fire exits outside."
 Ok, for once, Propappou wasn't Helen's answer.